 Attendance (time and effort) counts!

-How do I know how my student is doing?
+How do I know how my student is doing from day to day?

 Edgenuity courses offer parent updates.
 If you would like to be signed up to receive these, please complete this form.
 When the form has been processed, you will receive directions for signing up for the Parent Portal along with an access code.
 You will receive daily updates.
 If you want specific information on how your student is doing in Edgenuity, ask your student for their login information.
 If you log in as the student, you can see a more detailed report.